ShingenPizza/Smooth_Fluids/readme.md

 production.
 It doesn't matter in the long run though.

 \* ATM I do not support recipes:
-* that have the normal/expensive _difficulties_,
-* and obviously recipes with no fluid components.
+* with no fluid components.

 And please note that I'm not a professional Lua dev etc..
 Factorio modding is my first time playing around with it, so if you have any suggestions for